• Skip to primary navigation

 Let the chicken marsala continue to cook for 1-2 minutes.
 This will also burn off the alcohol.

-stock and cream added to the chicken marsala in a saute pan
+Stock and cream added to the saute pan.

 Season with granulated onion and black pepper to taste.